All Episodes

 And they didn't even have the main detective to even come in and talk to me to further this investigation.

-It makes it look like this the state is doing a sloppy job and they rush to judgment um in this particular case.
+It makes it look like the state is doing a sloppy job and they rush to judgment in this particular case.

-And it even goes back to the defense's theory that they tunnel being into Melly without doing all of their research.
+And it even goes back to the defense's theory that they tunnel visioned into Mellie without doing all of their research.

 You want to say the car was targeted.

-And sure, somebody could target a car with that that Melly would have been, they thought Melly would have been in, doesn't mean that that's that's admission.
+And sure, somebody could target a car that Mellie would have been.

-But targeting that the process defense can now argue that Melly was targeted by the prosecution, can't they with this witness?
+But targeting, the defense can now argue that Mellie was targeted by the prosecution, can't they, with this witness?

-And and I've been a big one, but let me just say to say the defense should put on the case, but they don't really need to put on a case after this witness.
+Let me just say to say the defense should put on a case, but they don't really need to put on a case after this witness.

 They don't need to put on any more of a case.

-So if the jury believes this witness, Melly wasn't there when the crime happened, and game over.
+So if the jury believes this witness, Mellie wasn't there when the crime happened.

 So, you know, it's a great way for the defense case to sort of end this trial.